LuigiBernardi/GetCleanData_assignement/README.md

 * `subject` with id of subjects as values,
 * `activity` with activity as values,
-* 66 variables extracted in step 2 with their average for each subject and each activity as values.
+* 66 variables extracted in step 2, with averages for each subject and each activity as values.

 My tidy data set has 180 observations.
-Each observational unit is defined by the 180 possible combinations of 30 subjects and 6 activities, and contains values of the 68 variables described above.
+Each observational unit is defined by the 180 possible combinations of 30 subjects and 6 activities.
+It contains values of the 68 variables described above and in `CodeBook.md`.

 ## A brief note on units of measurement

 In the orginal documentation units of measurement are not specified.
-To put them in `CodeBook.md`, considering that are signals form an accelerometer, I followed those guidelines:
+To put them in `CodeBook.md`, considering that values are signals from an accelerometer, I followed these guidelines:

 * raw signals are expressed in m/(s^2),
 * jerk signals are expressed in m/(s^3),